SrilakshmiThota/AWS-hands-on-notes/aws_task_2_report.md

-# Task 2: AWS Resource Report Script - README
+Automate Multi-Service AWS Inventory Report and Sync to OneDrive in Excel Format

 ## 🔖 Objective